What Is Coco Coir? 7 Reasons We Love It Plus a Few Dislikes

 Environment: Not Sustainable

-Before you lambaste me, let me say that coco coir is definitely a RENEWABLE resource.
+Before you lambaste me, let me say that coco coir is a RENEWABLE resource.
 We can produce more of it without shortage.

 I wonder if we aren't depleting local natural resources by removing so much organic matter from the coconut groves.